-4.9.1 Parking Internal to Site
+4.7.1 Parking Internal to Site

-- (a) Parking may be considered under the front row of buildings in the "carriage court" option.
-The following conditions should be met: - (i) Parking spaces should be enclosed within the unit, and there should only be one enclosed parking space per unit. - (ii) Maneouvring areas for more than one car should be at least 2.4 m (8 ft.) from neighbouring properties; and should be at least 2.4 m (8 ft.) from units not served by the parking - (iii) Access drives and maneouvring areas should be permeable, and conform to guidelines regarding treatment and landscaping (see S. 8) - (iv) Access drives may be located adjacent to neighbouring properties.
-For guidelines regarding driveways and landscaping see Section 8(h).
+- (a) Parking may be considered on the interior of an SH/D development to enable single detached houses to have internal parking.
+The following conditions should be met: - (i) Parking spaces should be enclosed within the unit, and there should only be one enclosed parking space per unit. - (ii) Parking spaces accessed from the interior of the site should generally be located a couple of feet below grade in a 'basement', with the main floor of the unit located above. - (iii) Maneouvring areas for more than one car should be at least 3.1 m (10 ft.) from neighbouring properties; and should be at least 2.4 m (8 ft.) from units not served by the parking - (iv) Access drives and maneouvring areas should be permeable, and conform to guidelines regarding treatment and landscaping (see Section.
+7)